coccinelle/coccinelle/commons/readme.txt

 dumper.ml I have even be further by inlining its code in common.ml so one can just do a open Common and have everything.
-Then if the user wants to, he can also leverage the other commons_xxx libraries by explicitely building them after he has installed the necessary external files.
+Then if the user wants to, he can also leverage the other commons_xxx libraries by explicitly building them after he has installed the necessary external files.

 For many configurable things we can use some flags in ml files,